Backing Up MoneyWell

 Apple have an article here with detailed information.

 We hope it will never happen to us, but sadly, statistics say that some people will experience some form of physical data loss caused by fire or theft.
 In these cases, it's likely that your backups from (2) will not be sufficient.
 For this reason we recommend an off-site backup.

 One option could take the form of a Time Machine backup which you keep in the glove compartment of your car (downside - you have to remember to move it to and from there and keep it up to date).

 A more automated option would be to set up a backup with one of the cloud backup providers available.
 (Here is a comparison article of some of the services available).
 They usually charge a small monthly fee, and work by installing a menu bar app on your computer which monitors certain folders you specify and periodically uploading.
-In the even that your data is lost (for whatever reason) you can download an archive of your data.
-Some will even send you a drive with the data on (if you have a slow internet connection or need it really urgently).
+In the event that your data is lost (for whatever reason) you can download an archive of your data.
+Some will even send you a physical drive with the data on (if you have a slow internet connection or need it really urgently).

 Test your Backup

 A final point to remember: Once you've got your backup system set-up, congratulate yourself, and then set a reminder in your calendar for a few weeks time to do a test restore of some data from each of your backup systems.
-Possibly more devastating than losing data because you didn't have a backup would be to lost data despite having a backup system because you haven't checked that it's working.
+Possibly more devastating than losing data because you didn't have a backup would be to lose data despite having a backup system because you haven't checked that it's working.